LeeKLTW/DesignPattern/README.md

 --------
 # Note

+## Adapter pattern
+Adapters are used to allow two preexisting objects to work together, even if their interfaces are not compatible.
+Adapter pattern is similar to a simplified decorator pattern.
+Decorators typically provide the same interface that they replace, whereas adapters map between two different interfaces.

 ## Observer pattern
 when we want to inform/update one or more objects (observers/subscribers) about a change that happened on a given object (subject/publisher/observable)